-If you want to level up your game fast, training is absolutely essential.
-But if you can't find a trainer or a partner to practice with, then you're going to need one of the best pickleball machines.
+If you want to level up your pickleball game fast, training is absolutely essential.
+If you can't find a trainer or a partner to practice with, you're going to need one of the best pickleball machines.

-In this article, I've compared my top eight picks, so you can see which ones are actually worth spending your hard-earned cash on.
+In this article, I've compared my top picks, scoring them across ball capacity, battery life, speed range, drill customizability, and more.
+So you can see which ones are actually worth spending your money on.

 1. The Erne